VijeshVS/AyuConnect/README.md

 ## Our Solution

 We aim to leverage technology to deliver healthcare advice and support to underprivileged communities in India.
-By utilizing mobile applications, telemedicine, and community health workers, we can ensure that even the most remote areas have access to essential healthcare information and services.
+By creating a dynamic and interactive platform, we can bridge the gap between patients and healthcare professionals, ensuring timely access to essential healthcare information and services.

 ## Key Features

-- **Health Website**: A user-friendly mobile application that provides healthcare advice, symptom checkers, and connects users with healthcare professionals.
+- **Dynamic Health Website**:
+  A responsive and interactive website that asks users a series of health-related questions.
+Based on their responses, the system:
+  - Generates a summary of their problems.
+  - Identifies three probable issues.
+  - Sends the information to the doctor via the portal.

+- **Doctor Portal Integration**:
+  Doctors can review the summaries and probable issues, provide a probable diagnosis, and suggest medicines or further guidelines as needed.

-- **Telemedicine Services**: Remote consultations with doctors and healthcare providers to offer medical advice and support.
+- **Telemedicine Services**:
+  Enabling remote consultations to offer personalized medical advice and support.
-- **Community Health Workers**: Training and deploying community health workers to educate and assist local populations with basic healthcare needs.
-- **Health Education**: Providing educational resources and workshops to promote health awareness and preventive care.

 ## Impact